Introduction

 Activities are in-class exercises that bridge the gap between lecture reading and graded labs.
 Each activity is tied to a specific lecture and assumes you have read the corresponding chapter beforehand.
 They are designed to be completed during a class session (60-90 minutes) with instructor support available.

 Activities differ from labs in scope and stakes.
-A lab is a multi-step project that you complete over a week, often building infrastructure you will use in later assignments.
-An activity is a focused exercise that reinforces a specific set of concepts from a lecture, giving you hands-on practice before you encounter those concepts in a larger context.
+A lab is a hands-on exercise that builds the skills needed to complete the assignments and ties in with the corresponding lecture notes.
+An activity is a focused in-class exercise that reinforces a specific set of concepts from a lecture, giving you some practice before you encounter those concepts in a larger context.

 | Activity | Tied to Lecture | What You Practice |